What is perspiration?

 Hyperhidrosis refers to a disorder that is characterized by excessive and abnormal sweating than what is usually required to regulate body temperature and eliminate toxins.
 Hyperhidrosis can be classified into 2 major categories based on the cause of excessive sweating and the areas affected:

-If left untreated, this extremely frustrating disorder will only lead to deterioration of quality of life in terms of physical, psychological, emotional, and social perspectives
+If left untreated, this extremely frustrating disorder will only lead to deterioration of quality of life in terms of physical, psychological, emotional, and social perspectives.
+Both versions of hyperhidrosis can be treated with the use of Botox.

 Related Articles